-We will continue to monitor our stockholders' equity and may, if appropriate, consider implementing available options to regain compliance with the Stockholders' Equity Requirement.
-There can be no assurance that we will be able to regain compliance with the Stockholders' Equity Requirement or maintain compliance even if we implement an option that regains our compliance.
+We will continue to monitor our stockholders' equity and bid price and may, if appropriate, consider implementing available options to regain compliance with the Stockholders' Equity Requirement and the Minimum Bid Price Requirement.
+There can be no assurance that we will be able to regain compliance with the Stockholders' Equity Requirement or the Minimum Bid Price Requirement or maintain compliance even if we implement an option that regains our compliance.

-If we fail to regain compliance with the Stockholders' Equity Requirement or to meet the other applicable continued listing requirements for The Nasdaq Capital Market in the future, our common stock may be delisted and trade on the OTC Markets Group Inc. or other small trading markets, which could reduce the liquidity of our common stock materially and result in a corresponding material reduction in the price of our common stock as well as reduce our ability to raise additional capital.
+If we fail to regain compliance with the Stockholders' Equity Requirement or the Minimum Bid Price Requirement, or to meet the other applicable continued listing requirements for The Nasdaq Capital Market in the future, our common stock may be delisted and trade on the OTC Markets Group Inc. or other small trading markets, which could reduce the liquidity of our common stock materially and result in a corresponding material reduction in the price of our common stock as well as reduce our ability to raise additional capital.
 In addition, if our common stock is delisted from Nasdaq and the trading price remains below \$5.00 per share, trading in our common stock might also become subject to the requirements of certain rules promulgated under the Exchange Act, which require additional disclosure by broker-dealers in connection with any trade involving a stock defined as a "penny stock" (generally, any equity security not listed on a national securities exchange or quoted on Nasdaq that has a market price of less than \$5.00 per share, subject to certain exceptions).